seanreinhardtapps/Love2Brew-iOS/README.md

 App loads JSON data and png images from a remote web service API

-The front view controller loads a table view with Coffee Brewers
+The front view controller loads a table view with Coffee Brewers using custom table Cells

 Once a brewer is selected, a set of tabbed view controllers are launched